shaundamon/standard-bank-interview-case-study/README.md

 cp .env.example .env
 ```

-3. [**Optional - Only required when switching from CLIP to BLIP2 model**] Add your Hugging Face API token to the .env file (get one at https://huggingface.co/settings/tokens):
+3. [**Optional - Only required when switching from CLIP to BLIP2 model, CLIP is default**] Add your Hugging Face API token to the .env file (get one at https://huggingface.co/settings/tokens):

 4. Build and start the containers: